KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 Tracks
 ------

 The timeline is made of tracks.
 There are two kinds of tracks: audio and video.
-The number of tracks is defined when creating a new project in the :ref:`project_settings`.
-Adding a clip to the timeline can be achieved by dragging it from  :ref:`project_tree` or the :ref:`ui-monitors`.
+The number of tracks is defined when creating a new project in the :doc:`project settings</project_and_asset_management/project_settings/general_settings>`.
+Adding a clip to the timeline can be achieved by dragging it from the :doc:`project bin</project_and_asset_management/project_bin>` or the :ref:`ui-monitors`.

 .. _track_header: